 Line 2 - Enter the net total of cash flow adjustments entered under line 1.
 This line equals the signed algebraic sum of line l.

-Line 3 - Enter the total computable and Federal share amounts of the Medical - appropriate fiscal year.
+Line 3 - Enter the total computable and Federal share amounts of the Medical Assistance Payment estimates reported on line 28 of Form HCFA-25D for the appropriate fiscal year.

 Line 4 - Enter the net total of lines 2 and 3; i.e., the fiscal year program estimates plus or minus the cash flow adjustments.